nvkelso/qgis-openlayers-plugin/README.md

 ##Extras

-Need a basemap that reprojects?
+Need a basemap that reprojects out of web Mercator on the fly?
 Check out the "goodies" folder here.

 ## Bug tracker and Wiki